 But at the end of the film, I felt empty.
 I wanted something more out of this movie that I really wanted to like.
 It sort of stayed with me for the past few days.
 Namely, what I think this movie really needed was one strong plot.
 Instead, it had two weak ones.

-In plot A, we have the protagonist who represents sanity and humanity fighting hordes of monsters with a few survivors to reach a goal and return.
+In plot A, we have the protagonist who represents sanity and humanity fighting hordes of monsters4 with a few survivors to reach a goal and return.
 It is pretty classic scifi/ horror/ apocalypse/ survival stuff.
 There’s nothing wrong with that genre and this film does a modest effort at that.

 In plot B, we have a physiological thriller as we try and figure out which of two characters truly suffers from Pandorum (aka — space madness), either the good Lt.
 Payton or the edgy Gallo.
 We soon find what passes as the story’s one novel twist in this plot line.
 That is, that they are Tyler Durden.

 Pandorum’s treatment of hyper-sleep for sub-light speed space travel is scifi gold and is rightly used to advance the plot (both of them, actually).
 From the grogginess and “mild” memory loss to the absolute gross cleaning off of hundreds of years worth of shed skin5, it all really helped to give Pandorum a bit of its own style right from the beginning.
 It said to me that the writer and director had thought about this and were going to show us their own vision here.
 It really helps to set why a lot of these events unfold and was a bit of brilliance; and I really hate to see that not play out in the end.

 We see the psychological effects of deep space travel as well, in the form of the film’s namesake illness.
 We get a school-book explanation from Payton early on as Bower asks about him about it.
 Later, we seen both men seeming to suffer from some of the symptoms.
 However, other than some weird looks and what we can only assume are hallucinations on the part of Bower, his issues are never really explored (Payton’s & Gallo’s are pretty well explained in full, bad guy monologue style).
 The polarity of Bower and Payton/Gallo as humanity versus insanity really could have been better dealt with in the film’s climax.
 We’re left with a sense of confusion.
 What caused Bower to be able to overcome the illness?
 What struggles did he face in doing so?
 Simply having him shake it off seems a bit weak for the illness which so important the film was named after it.
 Otherwise, we could have called the movie Space Mutant Hunters.